LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

    the session ID.

 The name of the session and the ID are used to check whether a session has already been created for the current visitor.
-If it has then the variables in the session are loaded replacing the values for any variables of the same name that are already active on the current page.
+If it has, then the variables in the session are loaded replacing the values for any variables of the same name that are already active on the current page.